 The next stop on our tour is heat transfer.
 Prepare to meet your first rule:

 Rule: all objects release heat in all directions.

-When a penguin is on the outer rim, are they any warmer than if they were standing alone?
+When a penguin is on the outer edge, are they any warmer than if they were standing alone?

 You've probably heard of Newton's laws, they explain the motion of most ordinary objects.

 One of Newton's great insights (known in any other circumstance as Newton's Third Law™) is our next rule: